RickGrana2/password-generator2/README.md

 # password-generator2
-// Assignment Code (L1)
+// Assignment Code

-// Write password to the #password input(L4)
+// Write password to the #password input

-// Add event listener to generate button(L13)
+// Add event listener to generate button

 // Array of numberic characters to be included in password

 // Array of lowercase characters to be included in password
-// var lowerCasedCharacters = numbericCharacter